ExperitestOfficial/ansible-deployment-guide/onpremise-deploy-without-internet/README.md

 * Update the inventories/prod/hosts.ini file (add your servers ip and credentials)

-* Provide the configuration details in inventories/prod/group_vars/all.yml file
+* Provide the configuration details in inventories/prod/group_vars/all.yml file or directly update to playbooks.

 * From onpremise-deployment-project-example folder, check the connections with the target machines.